Dec 29, 2020

-Not familiar with direct compensation property damage?
-Want to learn more about direct compensation coverage and how it impacts car insurance claims?
+Not familiar with direct compensation property damage or DCPD?
+Want to learn more about direct compensation coverage and how it impacts car insurance claims ?

-DCPD coverage provides you with compensation when you or your car is damaged in an accident that wasn't your fault.
+DCPD insurance provides you with compensation when you or your car is damaged in an accident that you didn't cause.
 It is called direct compensation because you deal directly with your insurance company.

-Essentially, it means you deal with your insurer for all no fault accident claims.
-You won’t have to wait on the other driver’s insurance company to make a determination to process your claim.
-You won’t have to sue the at fault driver to recover damages.
-You will be compensated directly by your insurance provider.
+Essentially, it means you deal with your insurer for all no-fault insurance claims.
+You won’t have to wait on the other driver’s insurer to make a determination to process your claim.
+You also won’t have to sue the at-fault driver to recover damages and you will be compensated directly.

 What Are The DCPD Rules In Ontario?

-There are four criteria that must be met to use direct compensation coverage :
+There are four criteria that must be met to use DCPD insurance :

-- Not at fault : You must not be at fault for the accident.
-Fault determination rules under the Insurance Act are used to assess who is at fault.
+- Not at-fault : You must not be at-fault for the accident.
+Fault determination rules under the Insurance Act are used to assess who caused the collision.

 - Vehicles involved : One or more vehicles must be involved in the accident.